-Early Music is the music of the Middle Ages, Renaissance, Baroque, and Early Classical periods (roughly 1200 to 1800).
-It’s a different kind of classical music experience.
-Unlike modern orchestras, the musicians usually don’t need a conductor to perform.
-The concerts are intimate, and the ensembles are small enough that anyone can become musically acquainted with each performer just by listening closely.
-After several concerts, you might become familiar with rare and strange instruments and discover your fandom of obscure geniuses from centuries ago.
+Early music is the music of the Middle Ages, Renaissance, Baroque, and Early Classical periods (roughly 1200 to 1800).
+It’s a different kind of classical music experience: the musicians don’t usually need a conductor, the concerts are intimate, and the ensembles are small enough that listeners can become acquainted with each performer.
+After several concerts, listeners might become familiar with rare and strange instruments and discover their admiration of obscure geniuses from centuries ago.

 We invite you to explore the past with us, and in so doing, gain some insight into the world which inspires the performers and performances.